BadElf/gps-sdk/README.md

 $BADELF,Bad Elf GPS Pro+,BE-GPS-2300,2.1.39,8.0.0,100015,Bad Elf GPS Pro+*7E
 ```

-An app can also request this information as any time by sending the following binary packet to the accessory:
+An app can also request this information at any time by sending the following binary packet to the accessory:

 ```
 24 be 00 0a 01 00 08 0b 0d 0a